 2. Establish a policy or standard

 Determine how to handle employees with hours impacted by the end of daylight saving time.
 If the time change will push those employees into overtime range, many companies will schedule them for one hour less during the work week.
 Whatever you decide, be consistent so there are no surprises.
 If you have any questions regarding overtime calculations, it's best to consult your state laws.

 3. Communicate changes that impact employees

 Remind employees about the time change and any related schedule changes.
 Alert them in advance if the end of daylight saving will affect their hours worked.
-Communicate these changes with a notification in any tools employees use (such as Workforce Ready), a sign in the break room or a note on check stubs.
+Communicate these changes with a notification in any tools employees use (such as UKG Ready), a sign in the break room or a note on check stubs.
 Not only will this reduce the number of questions you get regarding schedules, it will save you (and your employees) time and frustration.

 4. Check punches after the time change